bonn0062/GSoD/absolute_beginners.rst

 -----

 Once you've created your arrays, you can start to work with them.
 Let's say, for example, that you've created two arrays, one called "data" and one called "ones"

 .. image:: images/np_array_dataones.png

-You can easily add the arrays together with the plus sign.
+You can add the arrays together with the plus sign.

 ::